 Stories invoke meaning.
 They help employees who may find their own transitions challenging.

-Get the Innovation Starter Kit and begin creating your change story today.
+Get a demo and begin creating your change story today.
 Contact IdeaScale to learn more about the power of innovation.